Saxon (band): Success in the UK (1980–1982)

 Wheels of Steel, released in 1980, charted at No. 5 in the UK Albums Chart.
 It resulted in two hit songs: the title track and the crowd favourite "747 (Strangers in the Night)".
 As a result, Saxon began a series of long UK tours.
 On 16 August, they earned a positive reception at the first Monsters of Rock festival, commemorated by the following year's "And the Bands Played On".
 Their set was recorded, but not officially released until 2000.
 In April, Saxon made the first of many appearances on Top of the Pops, performing the hit "Wheels of Steel".

-Strong Arm of the Law was released later in the year, charting at No. 11 in the UK.
+Saxon's third album Strong Arm of the Law was released later in the year, charting at No. 11 in the UK.
 Two singles were issued: the title track and "Dallas 1PM", the latter about the assassination of U.S. President John F. Kennedy.
 Sold-out tours of Europe and the UK followed as the album charted in several European countries.
 The band was also popular in Japan, where the single "Motorcycle Man" stayed in the charts for almost six months.

 "On the Strong Arm of the Law tour, in 1981, we met Harry Shearer," Dawson recalled.
 "We thought he was just an American journalist.
 He spent three days on the road with us.
 [When] we all went to see This Is Spinal Tap, I didn't recognise Harry.
 I was too busy laughing my head off.
 But some of the other guys didn't see the funny side."

 In 1981, the band released their fourth album Denim and Leather, dedicated to their fan base.
-Still popular today, its title track "Denim and Leather" is regarded as a metal anthem.
+Still popular today, its title track "Denim and Leather" is regarded as a heavy metal anthem.
 The album also featured fan favourites such as "Princess of the Night", "Never Surrender", and "And the Bands Played On" – all UK Top 20 hits.
 Denim and Leather followed its predecessor's success and went Gold in several European countries, including the UK.
-By this time, the band was seen as the leaders of the NWOBHM movement, with future greats Iron Maiden and Def Leppard following close behind.
+By this time, the band was seen as the leaders of the NWOBHM movement, with future bands Iron Maiden and Def Leppard following close behind.

 Just as the band was to embark on a long tour to follow the success of Denim and Leather, drummer Pete Gill left, after injuring his hand.
 The band quickly replaced him with Nigel Glockler, formerly of Toyah, who had to learn the entire set within a day and a half.
 Glockler is still with the band today.

 Headlining tours around the UK and a sold-out tour in Europe with support act Ozzy Osbourne resulted in The Eagle Has Landed (1982, UK No. 5).
 It was planned as a double album, but the record company decided to release it as a single live album, despite protests from the band.
 Saxon also played the Monsters of Rock festival again in 1982, becoming the first band to appear there twice.